 Some supply chains are externally audited against third party standards which include an assessment of the ethical treatment of labour.
 For example, we source aquaculture products from supply chains certified to the Aquaculture Stewardship Council and the Global Aquaculture Alliance and 100% of our palm oil (and palm derivatives) comes from suppliers certified to the Roundtable on Sustainable Palm Oil (RSPO) scheme.

 Our key performance indicators

-With a seat on the Oversight Board of the new Seafish Responsible Fishing Scheme (RFS) since its inception, we have been active in the development and roll-out of the scheme and are committed that all of our UK supply chains will be RFS certified by the end of 2017.
-We’re also working to assist the roll-out of the RFS scheme into international fisheries and we expect that these supply chains will also be RFS certified or certified to an equivalent social standard by the end of 2021.
+With a seat on the oversight board of the Responsible Fishing Scheme (RFS) since its conception, we’ve been active in the development and roll-out of the scheme and are committee that all of our UK supply chains will be RFS certified by the end of 2020.
+We’re also supportive of the roll out of the RFS scheme to international fisheries and expect these supply chains will also be RFS certified, or to an equivalent standard, by the end of 2021.